 STEPHEN R. WORTH CPA, JD

-Stephen focuses on client needs specific to state and local tax issues, including state corporate income franchise tax, sales and use tax, property tax and incentives/credits.
-He brings extensive experience in all aspects of state income taxation, including compliance technical support and review, SEC financial reporting requirements for income tax disclosures and analysis of client filings for refund opportunities.
-Prior to joining the firm, he led the Northeast Ohio Indirect/SALT practice for a national firm.
+Stephen joined the firm in 2021 as a tax shareholder, selected to lead the firm’s growing State and Local Tax (SALT) practice.
+He focuses on client needs specific to state and local tax issues, comprising state corporate income franchise tax, sales and use tax, property tax and incentives/credits.
+He brings extensive experience in all aspects of state income taxation, including compliance, technical support and review, SEC financial reporting requirements for income tax disclosures and analysis of client filings for refund opportunities.

 Education

-B.S.- Business Administration, Accounting and Finance, University of Cincinnati
+B.B.A.- Accounting and Finance, University of Cincinnati

 J.D.- University of Cincinnati College of Law